eHIJING: an Event Generator for Jet Tomography in Electron-Ion Collisions: Summary and outlook

-With a reasonable choice of parameters, the model can describe the nuclear modified collinear and transverse-momentum dependent fragmentation functions in SIDIS as measured by the CLAS, HERMES, and EMC experiments.
-The model can explain, in particular, the interplay between elastic, radiative energy loss, and transverse momentum broadening.
-Furthermore, we demonstrate that it can also describe more exclusive observables, such as the nuclear modification of dihadron production in eA collisions.
+With a reasonable choice of parameters, the model can describe the collinear and transverse-momentum-dependent observables in SIDIS as measured by the CLAS, HERMES, and EMC experiments and their nuclear size dependence.
+The model can explain, in particular, the interplay between elastic and radiative energy loss, and the transverse momentum broadening.
+Furthermore, we demonstrate that it can also describe less inclusive observables, such as the nuclear modification of di-hadron production in $e$+$A$ collisions.
+Of course, there are still discrepancies in the exclusive limit, for example, the $z_h\approx 1$ region of the single-hadron production or the $z_2\approx 0.5$ of the double-hadron production in nuclear collisions.

-As an example , we show that one can use the eHIJING model to study the $x_B$ and $Q^2$ dependence of the saturation scale through the single-hadron transverse momentum broadening.
-At small $x_B$ and low-$Q^2$, the $p_T$ broadening agrees with LO analysis that directly connects to the saturation scale as probed by the leading quark.
-At high $Q^2$, the model also includes radiative effects on the $p_T$-broadening, where the connection to $Q_s^2$ is less direct.
-As one may have observed, the $p_T$ broadening of a single hadron is complicated by hadronization effects and is sensitive to the form of the fragmentation functions.
+We also use eHIJING to study the $x_B$ and $Q^2$ dependence of the jet transport parameter through the single-hadron transverse momentum broadening.
+At small $x_B$ and low $Q^2$, the $p_T$ broadening agrees with LO analysis that directly connects to the saturation scale as probed by the leading quark.
+At high $Q^2$, the model also includes radiative effects on the $p_T$-broadening providing indirect access to the transport parameter.
+The $p_T$ broadening of a single hadron is complicated by hadronization effects and is sensitive to the form of the fragmentation functions.
 Therefore, one should also consider exploring the use of jet momentum broadening as an interesting area to apply eHIJING in the future.